jasonLaster/emily/src/bios/diane-mitsch-bush.md

 Diane Mitsch Bush is running for Congress to expand economic opportunities for Colorado’s working families.
 She most recently served five years in the Colorado House of Representatives, where she was a vocal proponent of strengthening public education, improving access to affordable health care, protecting public lands, and more.

-- She previously served as a Routt County commissioner, working on issues important to rural Colorado including water rights, internet broadband access, transportation funding, and affordable housing.
+She previously served as a **Routt County commissioner**, working on issues important to rural Colorado including water rights, internet broadband access, transportation funding, and affordable housing.

-- Prior to serving as an elected official, she was a **professor at Colorado Mountain College and Colorado State University**.
+Prior to serving as an elected official, she was a **professor at Colorado Mountain College and Colorado State University**.

 Diane has called Steamboat Springs her home for over 40 years and currently lives there with her husband, with whom she loves to ski, mountain bike, and rock climb.

 <Video id="mR-4GreTyGs" />